Health coverage options if you’re unemployed

-- You can learn whether the plan is considered affordable and meets minimum standards by asking the employer to fill out an Employer Coverage Tool (PDF).
+You can learn whether the plan is considered affordable and meets minimum standards by asking the employer to fill out an Employer Coverage Tool (PDF, 151 KB).
 Use information from this completed form to fill out your application.

 Note: Having access to job-based coverage doesn’t affect your eligibility for Medicaid.

 - If you get a job and are offered a job-based health plan you should tell the Marketplace as soon as possible.
 You can cancel your Marketplace plan or keep it.
 But you may not be able to get lower costs based on your income.
-This will depend on whether the job-based plan is considered affordable and meets certain minimum value standards.
+This will depend on whether the job-based plan is considered and meets certainstandards.
 If you enroll in the job-based plan, you can’t get any savings on Marketplace insurance.

 - If your new job doesn’t offer insurance, you can keep your Marketplace plan.
 You may qualify for lower costs based on your household size and income.